How to Create a Media Kit

 It is simply a starting point for a conversation with a brand.

-What elements of a media kit do you include that I’ve not included in this post?
-Share them with us in the commments!
+Which elements of a media kit do you include that I’ve not included in this post?
+Share them with us in the comments!